gabrielganzer/RTL-PowerOptimization/README.md

 ## PROJECT DESCRIPTION

-This project consisted of implementing a command for PrimeTime (Synopsys Design Vision) that implements a post-synthesis power minimization procedure.
+This project consisted of implementing a command for Synopsys® PrimeTime® and DC Ultra™ that implements a post-synthesis power minimization procedure.
 The new command, written in TCL, runs a leakage-constrained dual-Vth cell assignment with gate re-sizing.
 The constraint function to be minimized is:

 **savings = (start_power - end_power)/start_power**